-Result Value
+Return value Result Value

 Successful An unsigned integer uniquely identifying the breakpoint.
+The same

-The same value must be used when you want to clear the breakpoint.
+value must be used when you want to clear the breakpoint.

 Unsuccessful 0

-Table 46: setTraceStartBreak return values
+Table 45:setTraceSt tartBreak return values

+For use with The C-SPY Simul lator.

+The C-SPY I-jet d lriver

+Description Sets a breakpoint system is started.
 Sets a breakpoint at the specified location.
 When that breakpoint is triggered, the trace system is started.

-'''

-var startTraceBp;
+Example var startTr -

 var stopTraceBp;

 traceOn()

 {

-startTraceBp = setTraceStartBreak

-("{C:\\TEMP\\Utilities.c}.23.1");

-stopTraceBp = setTraceStopBreak

-("{C:\\temp\\Utilities.c}.30.1");
+p =setTraceStartBreak

+MP\\Utilities.c}.23.1"); =setTraceStopBreak

+mp\\Utilities.c}.30.1");

-}
+} ,

 traceOff()

 {

-clearBreak(startTraceBp);

-clearBreak(stopTraceBp);
+k(startTraceBp);

-}
+clearBrea. } k(stopTraceBp);

-'''

-Breakpoints, page 119.
+See also Breakpoints, page 9 119.

-setTraceStopBreak
+\\\setTraceStopBreak

-In the simulator:
+In the simulator: \\\setTraceStopBreak(location)

-setTraceStopBreak(location)

-In the I-jet/JTAGjet driver:
+In the I-jet driver:

-setTraceStopBreak(location, access, extend, match, data, mask)
+\\setTraceStopBreak(location, access, extend, match, data, mask)

 A string that defines the code location of the breakpoint, either a valid C-SPY expression whose value evaluates to a valid address, an absolute location, or a source location.
-For more information about the location types, see Enter Location dialog box, page 153.
+For more information about the location types, see Enter Location dialog box, page 152.